 Before we look at how to calculate retained earnings utilizing the retained earnings formula, we need to define ‘dividends paid’.
 A business owner may wish to distribute dividends to its shareholders and investors based on the business’s performance during a reporting period.
 Dividends are paid from net profit and affect the balance of the retained earnings account.

-Now that we have defined the terms: ‘net profit’ / ‘net income’ and ‘dividends paid’, we can assess how the retained earnings formula can work for you to assist you in understanding your cash flow statement, planning for future business growth and maximising your business’s profit.
+Now that we have defined the terms: ‘net profit’ / ‘net income’ and ‘dividends paid’, we can assess how the retained earnings formula can work for you to assist you in understanding your cash flow statement, planning for future business growth and maximizing your business’s profit.

 The retained earnings formula